 Our society has become painfully conscious that marriage conceals many cruel deceits.
 Countless couples have experienced that perversity of soul which blinds them to the love they once had for each other.
-The years tend to smother that bright spark that makes every wedding an event of such beauty and such promise; routine soon threatens to overtake the gay enthusiasm of the first years; trial and worry eventually disfigure the clear sincerity of youthful vows.
+The years tend to smother that bright spark that makes every wedding an event of such beauty and such promise; routine soon threatens to overtake the gay enthusiasm of the first years; trial and worry eventually disfigure the clear sin-cerity of youthful vows.
 Their name is legion whose love at some point or other goes out like a lamp that has consumed all its oil.

 consumed all its oil.
 No marriage escapes this menace.
 Many succumb to it.
 As Paul Claudel once remarked: "Not many people really love each other."
 It is the tragedy of marriage today that so few have discovered the secret that keeps love a bright and growing thing.
 Marriage can be looked upon in one of two ways: either as a mystery or a problem.
-The distinction between "mystery" and "problem" here is significant.
+The distinction be-tween "mystery" and "problem" here is significant.
 One confronts a problem; one lives a mystery.
-A mystery involves us personally, as death; a problem is an impersonal concern, as a mathematical equation.
+A mystery in-volves us personally, as death; a problem is an impersonal concern, as a mathematical equation.
 We can step away from a problem, we can walk around it and survey it calculatingly.
 But we cannot separate ourselves from a mystery.
 It is part of ourselves.
-We are involved, committed. mitted.
+We are involved, com-mitted. mitted.

+mitted.
 Problems are divisive; mysteries are unifying.
-A problem permits of a number of decisions.
+A prob-lem permits of a number of decisions.
 Mystery permits only of acceptance.
 We can argue about a problem of politics; but we must accept the mystery of the seasons, for example.
 A problem is always smaller than we are; it can be circumvented.
 A mystery is always bigger than our own persons; it can only absorb us.

-The most outstanding accomplishment of the essays in this book is to have insisted upon the primacy of mystery in marriage.
+The most outstanding accomplishment of the essays in this book is to have insisted upon the primacy of mys-tery in marriage.
 In this way it provides a healthy and much-needed antidote to the "problem-attitude" that prevails about marriage in the modern world.
 Marriage is not to be looked upon as a problem that can be solved of these problems is limitless.
+But they cannot be solved at their own level.
+The problems that tend to divide in marriage must be ap-proached in light of a deeper reality that unifies.
+Other-wise the whole meaning of marriage is compromised.
+It is an illusion for young couples to begin marriage with the impression that their marriage is no bigger than their love for each other, that the strength of their mar-riage is the strength of that love.
+Nothing could be fur-ther from the truth.
+As someone has said: "Love does not make marriage."
+In other words, there is in marriage an element of mystery that carries it beyond the love two people have for each other and gives it a meaning greater than they could ever give it.
+In marriage, a couple embarks upon a life-long mission that implies far more than either of them can see or immediately understand.
+There is no natural explanation of marriage.
+Reason cannot be the final arbitrator in matters of love.
+Mystery, in the sense it has throughout this book, has the meaning of sacred, for it is ultimately based upon the mystery of God.
+It also has the meaning of commitment because, in marriage, two people become part of something that is much greater than themselves.
+There can be no turning back once the hand is put to the plow.